HackerPoet/MarbleMarcher/README.md

 `brew install eigen sfml anttweakbar`

 The version of SFML required is 2.5.1 or newer.
-HomeBrew does not have this version yet so it must be [downloaded manually](https://www.sfml-dev.org/download/sfml/2.5.1/) and installed using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
+It has come to my attention that HomeBrew does now have this version (unlike when these instructions where first written) so installing via HomeBrew should work but you can still [downloaded manually](https://www.sfml-dev.org/download/sfml/2.5.1/) if you wish and install using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
 You must install the Frameworks option not the dylib option or the build script may fail.
-**It is very important that if you installed SFML with brew before realizing that you have to install it manually, that you remove the version of SFML that Brew installed using `brew remove sfml`.**
+**Note that if HomeBrew installed a version of SFML older than 2.5.1 for some reason or you wish to install manually, you must remove the version of SFML that Brew installed using `brew remove sfml`.**

-Alternatively, [vcpkg](https://github.com/Microsoft/vcpkg) can be used:
+Alternatively, [vcpkg](https://github.com/Microsoft/vcpkg) can be used though it is unsupported:

 `vcpkg install eigen3 sfml anttweakbar`

+It may also be possible to use MacPorts which is also unsupported and untested.
 ### Arch Linux
 `sudo pacman -S eigen sfml anttweakbar git cmake make`